dotdash32/IITC/Tool_Setup/Tool_setup_proceedure.md

 	- Use a piece of paper or shim stock for this, like in First Tool Z offsetting

-5. Take the negative of this to use for `M218 Tx Z`
+5. Take the negative of this to use for `M218 Tn Z`

 	- Easiest way to check the offset is to remember the number, switch back to `T0`, then apply new offset.
 When switching back to `T1`, the offset will be applied and `T0` shouldn't slam into the bed.